nataliatesarova/project-one/README.md

   - Click 'Save'
   - A live link will be displayed in a green banner when published successfully.
 The live link is available [here](https://github.com/nataliatesarova/project-one)

-### Clone the Repository Code Locally

-* Navigate to the GitHub Repository you want to clone to use locally:

-    - Click on the code drop down button
-    - Click on HTTPS
-    - Copy the repository link to the clipboard
-    - Open the IDE of choice (git must be installed for the next steps)
-    - Type git clone copied-git-url into the IDE terminal

-The project will now be cloned on your local machine for use.

 ## Credits